Rolex Submariner: Later models

-Also in 2020, two new movements became available for new "41 mm" models.
-For No - Date model caliber 3230 and for date models, the caliber is called 3235.
+The No-Date model features a caliber 3230 movement and the Date model features a caliber 3235 movement.
 Both are COSC certified.

-Usage
+Usage of special version

 From 1970 onwards, the French diving company COMEX received a special version of Rolex Submariner 5513 featuring a helium release valve for their saturation divers.
-This version of the Submariner was based on the Sea Dweller and not the other way around as often claimed.
+This version of the Submariner was based on the Sea Dweller designed for the needs of professional divers working at great depths and not the other way around as often claimed.
 In 1974, the first double-signed dials featuring the Comex logo were introduced followed by changing the reference number to 5514, thus creating an exclusive reference for Comex.
 These watches were never available to the public.

+Production and market value

+Rolex has disclosed that approximately 4 million Submariner watches were produced between 1953 and 2020.
+Based on current market prices, this equates to an estimated value of $46 billion for this period.
+Including production from 2020 onwards, Submariner watches' total value could exceed $50 billion.
+While the luxury watch market has experienced significant growth and volatility, precise figures for annual Rolex production have yet to be discovered.
+However, it is generally estimated that Rolex produces around one million timepieces annually.

 Current models

 All models feature 300-meter (1000 feet) water resistance.